isaacs/rimraf/README.md

 - New implementation on Windows, falling back to "move then remove" strategy when exponential backoff for `EBUSY` fails to resolve the situation.
-- Simplified implementation on Posix, since the Windows affordances are not necessary there.
+- Simplified implementation on POSIX, since the Windows affordances are not necessary there.
-- As of 4.3, return/resolve value is boolean instead of undefined
+- As of 4.3, return/resolve value is boolean instead of undefined.

 ## API